 To achieve the desired 45 degree crosshatch run the drill at 600-800 rpm and vigorously run the drill up and down in the bore.
 This vigorous movement of your arm is exhausting but you only need to run the tool in the bore for 10-15 seconds.
 Then inspect the cylinder surface.
 If you see a dull grey surface that indicates the hone was ineffective in that area thus continue to run the hone until the complete bore looks exhibits a fresh cut with a cross hatch pattern.

 Use a nylon cylinder wash brush or a clean cloth soaked in warm soapy water and run up and down the bore.
 Continue this process while flushing the bore with warm soapy water.
 The goal is to remove every microscopic particle that is embedded in the cylinder wall grooves.
 After extensive scrubbing take a clean white lint free cloth with warm water and wipe up and down the cylinder bore with force.
-Inspect the cloth, if you see grey on the cloth, and most likely you will, you need to go back and clean the bore again.
+Inspect the cloth, if you see grey on the cloth, you need to go back and clean the bore again.
 Repeat until you see no grey on the white cloth.
 Once each and every bore is perfectly clean then coat each cylinder with oil to preserve until piston placement.
-Once again the bores must be clean or you just left lapping compound in your engine.